Ousmanerabi/Template_code_library/README.md

 This code detects outliers at the health facility level by month and year using three different methods:

-* Mean ± 3 standard deviations:
+* Option 1: Mean ± 3 standard deviations:

 The method of the mean plus or minus three SD is based on the characteristics of a `normal distribution` for which 99.87% of the data appear within this range.